 A Regional Natural Gas Supplier

-Prime Power's solution not only saved money on the upfront cost of the plant expansion, but also provided the equipment necessary to save money in future years as upgrades to the original plant engines and controls become necessary.
+Prime Power's solution not only saved money on the upfront expansion cost but also provided the equipment necessary to save money in future upgrades to the original plant engines and controls.